CJA798/neucolmap/README.md

 About
 -----

-Modified version of COLMAP.
-Will support ML-based kepoint detection & matching.
-Last working update: Dark mode.
+Modified version of COLMAP that supports SuperPoint + LightGlue for auto-reconstruction, and dark mode for UI.